Unitary time evolution in quantum mechanics is a stronger physical postulate than linear time evolution: Logical implications between axioms and possible generalizations

 Since this identity holds for all vectors $|\alpha\rangle$ and $|\beta\rangle$ in the Hilbert space, we have that $\hat{U}^\dagger \hat{U} = \hat{I}$.
 For a finite-dimensional Hilbert space, this implies that $\hat{U}$ is unitary. \end{proof}

 So we can weaken axiom 4A to axiom 4A' without changing the resulting theory: formulations A and A' are equivalent.

 But the analogous proposition does \emph{not} hold for formulation B. Suppose we considered weakening axiom 4B to an axiom 4B' that is the same as 4A'; that is, we weaken the postulate that the time-evolution operator $\hat{U}$ is unitary to merely require $\hat{U}$ to be linear.
+Axiom 1B requires that state vectors be nonzero, so the time-evolution operator $\hat{U}$ cannot map a nonzero vector to $0$, so $\hat{U}$ must be invertible (for a finite-dimensional Hilbert space).\footnote{We again make the physical assumption that time evolution must map a valid physical state to a valid physical state.

+In full generality, a linear operator $\hat{U}$ does not map any nonzero vector to $0$ iff its kernel is trivial iff $\hat{U}$ is injective.
+Physically, this means that two different initial states cannot evolve to the same final state, so time evolution must be reversible.
+For a finite-dimensional vector space, this implies that $\hat{U}$ must be invertible.
+But for an infinite-dimensional vector space, an injective linear operator might not be surjective, and therefore not invertible.
+There can be states that cannot be ``reached'' via time evolution from \emph{any} previous state.

-Axiom 1B requires that state vectors be nonzero, so the time-evolution operator $\hat{U}$ cannot map a nonzero vector to $0$, so $\hat{U}$ must be invertible.\footnote{In this generalized theory, the set of possible time-evolution operators is expanded from the $N^2$-dimensional unitary Lie group $\mathrm{U}(N)$ to the larger $2N^2$-dimensional Lie group $\mathrm{GL}(N, \mathbb{C})$, where $N$ is the dimension of the Hilbert space.} But other than that, its form is not logically constrained by the generalized axioms 1B-4B'.
+Returning to the finite-dimensional case: in this generalized theory, the set of possible time-evolution operators is expanded from the $N^2$-dimensional unitary Lie group $\mathrm{U}(N)$ to the larger $2N^2$-dimensional Lie group $\mathrm{GL}(N, \mathbb{C})$, where $N$ is the dimension of the Hilbert space.} But other than that, its form is not logically constrained by the generalized axioms 1B-4B'.

 The generalized axiom set B' allows a state vector's norm to change over time.
 Does this possibility have physically observable consequences?
 That is, can axiom set B' produce measurement probability distributions $\{P(\lambda)\}$ that are not possible within the standard axiom set B?
 The answer is an emphatic yes.